m-talbi/dsa/Dynamic programming/lesson 1.md

 3. Tabulation (bottom up)
   - It is called bottom up because it starts with the smallest sub problems (bottom), then goes up
 4. space optimization

+#### Writing the recursive approach helps in writing the bottom up approach
+it also helps in:
+1. Understanding the sub problems
+2. Transition (identified by recursive calls) the formula
+  - formula for filling out the DP table in bottom up approach
+3. Base conditions
+  - The base cases in recursion translate to the initial conditions in your DP table.
+These are crucial for the correctness of the bottom up solution

+#### Identify a DP problem

+1. you are asked to find the **optimal** solution (longest, max, min,...).
+2. problem involves choices in recursion (can include multiple branches, with probability for overlapping sub problems)